kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 as well as their economics, maximizing their utilization is one of the primary goals for majority of users.
 They achieve it by mixing different kinds of workloads in the same Kubernetes cluster and properly prioritizing these workloads against each other to satisfy the business requirements.
-In such capacity-contraint environments, preemption is a critical feature allowing users to balance the need to satisfy their business needs (often meaning satisfying certain SLOs for serving workloads) with maximizing utilization of their hardware.
+In such capacity-constraint environments, preemption is a critical feature allowing users to balance the need to satisfy their business needs (often meaning satisfying certain SLOs for serving workloads) with maximizing utilization of their hardware.
 However, the currently existing preemption mechanism doesn't address those needs due its pod-centric nature.